 Reflecting on the workshop, Danish poet Joakim Vilandt highlighted both the challenges and the joys of literary translation:

-“It’s really hard to explain something that doesn’t make sense in a literal way.
-You have to explain how it doesn’t make sense when the things themselves aren’t there.
-It’s a bit of a nightmare, in a way — but it’s also a lot of fun.
-I love playing with language, so getting the chance to do that together is always a great joy.”
+“It’s really hard to explain something that doesn’t make sense like that.
+And I realized that yesterday, because there’s just so much confusion as you have to explain how it doesn’t make sense when the things aren’t there.
+It’s a nightmare kind of.
+But it’s also a lot of fun.
+I love playing with language.
+So, getting to do that is always such a big joy.”

 For Vilandt, the workshop became an opportunity not only to translate poetry, but also to explore how language creates meaning, ambiguity, and imagination across cultural and linguistic boundaries.

 The workshop concluded with a collective presentation of the translations that had emerged over the course of the two days.
 The collaboration proved both productive and inspiring.
-Participants left for home with nearly finished texts, which they will continue to revise and perfect in the coming weeks before they are published together in a bilingual anthology.
+The participants returned home with nearly finished translations, which they have since polished and completed.
+Very soon, a collection of Belarusian-Danish-Swedish poetic dialogues will be published!

 More importantly, they departed not only with translations, but also with new friendships, creative partnerships, and a deeper understanding of one another’s literary traditions—precisely the kind of connections that literary bridges are meant to create.